Debt Settlement Pros & Cons

 Advantages

-• In addition to the debt ClearOne Advantage can eliminate through negotiation, you also save the interest that you would have otherwise had to pay on the full amount of debt.
+• In addition to the debt ClearOne Advantage may resolve through negotiation, you also save the interest that you would have otherwise had to pay on the full amount of debt.

 • With a Debt Settlement Plan (DSP), you get to discharge your debts one at a time.
 This way, if you terminate your program before full completion, you will have still effectively dealt with some of your debt.